sleroy/githook-hipchat/README.md

 # githook-hipchat

-Basic git hook writen in groovy to notifiy hipchat
+Basic git hook writen in groovy to notifiy hipchat.